 Austrian pines are happiest and grow best in chilly regions, thriving in U.S. Department of Agriculture plant hardiness zones 4 through 7.
 This tree may also grow in areas of zone 8.

 If you are thinking of growing Austrian pine trees in your backyard, be sure you have enough space.
-Cultivation of Austrian pine in only possible if you have plenty of space.
-The trees can grow to 100 feet (30 m.) tall with a 40-foot (12 m.) spread.
+Cultivation of Austrian pine is only possible if you have plenty of space.
+The trees can grow to 100 feet (30.5 m.) tall with a 40-foot (12 m.) spread.

 Austrian pine trees left to their own devices grow their lowest branches very close to the ground.
 This creates an exceptionally attractive natural shape.